BoboTiG/thermalprinter/docs/source/api.rst

 .. exception:: ThermalPrinterValueError

-    Exception that is raised on incorrect value passed to any method.
+    Exception that is raised on incorrect type or value passed to any method.

 Constants